PHILADELPHIA REFLECTIONS

 This Constitution, and the laws of the United States which shall be made in pursuance thereof; and all treaties made, or which shall be made, under the authority of the United States, shall be the supreme law of the land; and the judges in every state shall be bound thereby, anything in the Constitution or laws of any State to the contrary notwithstanding.
 The Senators and Representatives before mentioned, and the members of the several state legislatures, and all executive and judicial officers, both of the United States and of the several states, shall be bound by oath or affirmation, to support this Constitution; but no religious test shall ever be required as a qualification to any office or public trust under the United States.

-Except for some housekeeping details, the Constitution ends here and can still be admired as sparse and concise.
-That final phrase about religious tests for office sounds like a strange afterthought, but in fact its position and lack of any possible ambiguity serve to remind the nation of grim experience that only religion has caused more problems than factionalism.
-There are no details; religion is not to have any part of government power or policy.
+Except for some housekeeping details, the structural Constitution ends here and can still be admired as sparse and concise.
+That final phrase about religious tests for office sounds like a strange afterthought, but in fact, its position and lack of any possible ambiguity serve to remind the nation of grim experience that only religion has caused more problems than factionalism.
+Madison was particularly strong on this point, having in mind the undue influence the Anglican Church exerted as the established religion of Virginia.
+There are no qualifications; religion is not to have any part of government power or policy.
 By tradition, symbolism has not been prohibited.
-But government as an extension of religion is just as emphatically excluded, as is religion as an agent of government.
-Many failures of governments, past and present, can be traced to irresolution to summon up this degree of emphasis about a principle too absolute to need elaboration.
+But government as an extension of religion is emphatically excluded, as is religion as an agency of government.
+Many failures of governments, past and present, can be traced to an irresolution to summon up this degree of emphasis about a principle too absolute to tolerate wordiness.

 In noting that our Constitution has lasted for over two centuries, we assert that this simple short document has largely anticipated everything important to anticipate, including the Industrial Revolution, atomic warfare, and the Information Age, to name a few.
 When an occasional issue arises that is not only unmentioned in the Constitution but where no one is certain what to do, our system leaves us spiritually adrift.
 Such an issue is found in o0ur monetary system, where we have been wandering for two hundred years.